Leave a Message

 Zone A: Green | Unlimited short-term rental licenses.
 No cap on the number of STRs permitted.

 Zone B: Yellow | Short-term rentals are allowed, but licenses are capped by subzone.
-Availability may be limited.
+Availability is limited.
+If the current license falls below the cap, the city will hold a lottery for owners in that subzone who have requested a license.

-Zone C: Red |New short-term rental licenses are prohibited.
+Zone C: Red |New short-term rental licenses are prohibited with the exception of grandfathered licenses that hold a non-conforming status.

 EXPLORE HOMES & CONDOS FOR SALE IN THE GREEN ZONE ↓